cognitionbox/petra/README.md

 Petra aims to parallelize at all opportunities whilst removing the developers overhead to hand code parallel algorithms using traditional concurrency primitives like threads, locks and fork/joins, etc.
 Multiple PGraph and PEdge steps run in parallel where possible given their data dependencies.
-The internals of PJoin makes use of parallel execution when filtering objects from a PGraph's place during the matching process (when using parallel execution mode).

 Petra features a form of transactional memory which allows it to rollback to "good" states, before retrying computations, this helps to provide a pure programming environment,